Selecting the Perfect Quartz Countertop for Your Kitchen

 Concrete Countertops

 According to Kath, concrete is durable and heat resistant but is very heavy and tough to install.
 “You need to make sure your cabinetry can even handle the weight,” she says.
 Concrete countertops also require regular sealing and may stain if not properly maintained.
-Another drawback?
-“Since they’re so unique, they might not add to the resale value of your home,” says Kath.
 Read about a high-performing alternative to concrete countertops.

 A galley kitchen with white subway tiles, white upper and lower cabinets, a mint green Smeg fridge, gray quartz countertops, and a small window by the fridge.